eadf/esp8266_mcp23017_example/README.md

 *WORK IN PROGRESS*

 I²C Port expander driver for esp8266.
-It conncects to the mcp2307 with two GPIO pins of your own choice.
+It connects to the mcp2307 with two GPIO pins of your own choice.

 The API is very arduino:like, here is the mandatory blinky example:
 ```